PatrikKelemen/Boggle/README.md

-The Borad Game Boggle made in Java
+The Board Game Boggle made in Java